amavis442/nostr-reader/readme.md

 npm run build
 ```

+This will get the packages and build relaystore.exe on windows and will be the server.

 Start relaystore.exe, make sure you have a valid config.json with at least your pubkey and private key.
 Also start the postgresql server on the standard port or change that in the config file.
 A log file in